SE701-T1/frontend/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to team leaders or SOFTENG 701 teaching staff responsible for enforcement at the University of Auckland Faculty of Engineering.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to team leaders or SOFTENG 701 teaching staff james.tizard@auckland.ac.nz (Lecturer) or e.tempero@auckland.ac.nz (Course Coordinator, Lecturer) for enforcement at The University of Auckland Faculty of Engineering.
 All complaints will be reviewed and investigated promptly and fairly.

 All team leaders are obligated to respect the privacy and security of the